Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/assassination-classroom/episode-6-test-time-924604">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/cardfight-vanguard-overdress/episode-10-the-seventh-wish-924684">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Time for midterms!
-Koro Sensei gives his aspiring assassins an ultimatum as they battle a<br>grueling test and the disdain of the rest of the school.</p>
+<p align="center">The shocking revelation of the true identity of the masked person.
+The reason for her<br>various actions in the Fated Clash, as well as the mystery of the supposedly nonexistent<br>"Seventh Fated One," are now unveiled.
+If the final clash were to take place, all<br>that awaits is destruction.
+What decision will Akina make with this knowledge?</p>
 </td>
 </tr>
 </table>